raviteja8k/pytools/README.md

 - Display of generated QR codes
 - Additional tools to be added in the future

+## Tool 2: Dictionary Tool

+This tool allows users to search for definitions, synonyms, and antonyms of words.
+Users can enter a word in the search form, and the application will display the relevant information.

+- Word definitions, synonyms, and antonyms lookup
+- User-friendly interface for searching words
+- Future enhancements to include pronunciation and examples

 ## Requirements

 - Python 3.x
 - Flask
 - qrcode library
+- nltk
+- requests

 ## Installation
 1. Clone the repository: